Untouchable (novel): Plot summary

 Ecstatic about this upswing to his terrible day, Bakha goes into the hockey game on fire.
 He scores the first goal.
 The goalie of the opposite team is angry over Bakha's success and hits him.
 This starts an all-out brawl between the two teams that ends when a high caste player's younger brother gets hurt.
 Bakha picks up the young boy and rushes him home, only to have the boy's mother accuse him of killing her son.
 The good mood destroyed, Bakha trudges home, where his father screams at him for being gone all afternoon.
 He banishes Bakha from home, saying his son must never return.

 Bakha runs away and takes shelter under a tree far from home.
 The chief of the local Salvation Army, a British man named Colonel Hutchinson, comes up to him.
 He sees Bakha's distress and convinces the sweeper to follow him to the church.
 Flattered by the white man's attention, Bakha agrees, but the Colonel's constant hymn singing quickly bores him.
 Before the two can enter the church the Colonel's wife comes to find him.
 Disgusted at the sight of her husband with another "Blackie", she begins to scream and shout.
 Bakha feels her anger acutely and runs off again.

 This time Bakha runs towards town and ends up at the train station.
-He overhears some people discussing the appearance of Mahatma Gandhi in Bulashah.
+He overhears some people discussing the appearance of Mahatma Gandhi in Bulandshahr.
 He joins the tide of people rushing to hear the Mahatma speak.
 Just as Bakha settles in to listen, Gandhi arrives and begins his speech.
 He talks about the plight of the untouchable and how it is his life's mission to see them emancipated.
 He ends his speech by beseeching those present to spread his message of ending untouchability.
 After the Mahatma departs, a pair of educated Indian men have a lively discussion about the content of the speech.
 One man, a lawyer named Bashir, soundly critiques most of Gandhi's opinions and ideas.
 The other, a poet named Sarshar, defends the Mahatma passionately and convincingly.
 Much of what they say goes above Bakha's head, so elevated are their vocabulary and ideas.
 However, he does understand when Sarshar mentions the imminent arrival of the flushing toilet in India, a machine that eradicates the need for humans to handle refuse.
 This machine could mean the end of untouchability.
 With this piece of hope, Bakha hurries home to share news of the Mahatma's speech with his father.